gilmoreorless/chrome-cdn-offline-proxy/README.md

 More and more websites are loading front-end dependencies via common CDNs such as [cdnjs](https://cdnjs.com/).
 This is great for performance and dependency maintenance.
-But for anyone like me who does a lot of development without a network connection (e.g. while on a train), these CDN dependencies become a problem.
+But for anyone who does a lot of development without a network connection (e.g. while on a train), these CDN dependencies become a problem.

 This plugin a super-simple way to cache CDN-loaded files offline.